yaseenkady/tree.pro/raw/8_nervous/wilms_tumor.md

 # >

-Firm, smooth, and unilateral mass in abdomen
+Abdominal mass that is firm, smooth, and unilateral